google-github-actions/run-gemini-cli/docs/observability.md

 ### Quick Setup

-Run the following command from the root of this repository:
+Assuming you already have [gcloud](https://cloud.google.com/sdk/docs/install-sdk) installed, run the following command from the root of this repository:

 ```bash
 ./scripts/setup_workload_identity.sh --repo <OWNER/REPO>